Real Estate Prices and Overview

 Notable & Unique: Modes of Transportation

-In the U of Southern Mississippi / W 7th St neighborhood, walking to work is a real
+More people in U of Southern Mississippi / W 7th St choose to walk to work each day

-the U of Southern Mississippi / W 7th St neighborhood commuting on a bicycle to and
+revealed that the U of Southern Mississippi / W 7th St neighborhood is a fantastic

 Notable & Unique: Length of Commute